harishraj/Interview-Preperation/part_i_basics/sort/quick_sort.md

 ```

 ## 2. 3-way QuickSort
-3-way QuickSort improve QuickSort when there are lots of duplicate values in the array.
+3-way QuickSort performs much bettern than QuickSort when there are lots of duplicate values in the array.

 ### Code
 #### Java